rafiedel/ToDoApp/README.md

   - View ongoing and upcoming tasks.
   - Calendar table to search for tasks.
   - Detail screen of every task
+  - Screen of images in every task
   - Create task sheet
-  - About me screen in end drawer
+  - About me screen (the developer)

 - **User Identity and Preferences:**
-  - Home top bar background.
+  - Home top bar background
-  - Profile picture.
+  - Profile picture
-  - Display name.
+  - Display name
-  - Brightness theme.
+  - Brightness theme
   - Manage Daily Task
-  - Summary of tasks.
+  - Summary of tasks (finished, not yet, and late)
-  - History of user activity.
+  - History of user activity

 - **Specifications:**
   - Local database
   - No internet needed

+#NOTE : Upon the initial launch, users will find sample tasks preloaded into the app.
+Please note that these sample tasks are provided solely for demonstration purposes.
+Should users wish to use the app for their personal task management, we kindly ask for their understanding as they'll need to remove these tasks individually.
+We apologize for any inconvenience this may cause. 🙏🏻

 ## Third Party Packages Dependencies & Development Dependencies: